IrvingGomez/PersonalWebpage/content/publication/simulations_of_random_forests_with_missing_values/index.md

 algorithms in the literature.
 In particular, we compare those techniques for both regression and prediction purposes.
 This work follows the paper of Gómez-Méndez and Joly [On the consistency of a random forest algorithm in the presence of missing entries.
 2020.
 Available from: arXiv:201105433] on the consistency of this new algorithm.<br><br>
+"

-This is an original manuscript of an article published by Taylor & Francis in Journal of Statistical Computation And Simulation on
+comments: "This is an original manuscript of an article published by Taylor & Francis in Journal of Statistical Computation and Simulation on
 20 December 2022, available at: http://www.tandfonline.com/doi/full/10.1080/00949655.2022.2163646.<br><br>

 To cite this article:<br>

-Irving Gómez-Méndez & Emilien Joly (2023) Regression with missing data, a comparison study of techniques based on random forests, Journal of Statistical Computation and Simulation, DOI: 10.1080/00949655.2022.2163646<br><br>
+Irving Gómez-Méndez & Emilien Joly (2023) Regression with missing data, a comparison study of techniques based on random forests, Journal of Statistical Computation and Simulation.<br><br>

-To get the .bib format for the citation clic on the Cite button.
+To get the .bib format for the citation clic on the Cite button."
-"

 # Summary.
 An optional shortened abstract.
 summary: "Simulation study of the algorithm to handle missing entries based on random forests."